 Coming to an end: What is the best advice you can give to people that are interested in taking a career in your industry?

-- Balance yourself out – if your strength are soft skills, teach yourself coding; if you are technically strong, join a volunteer organization and take on a leadership role there
+- Balance yourself out – if your strength is soft skills, teach yourself coding; if you are technically strong, join a volunteer organization and take on a leadership role there

 - Expose yourself to the industry where possible – there are tons of volunteer projects, mentoring opportunities, online resources, internships out there

-Meet more Faculty Members of our Growth & Digital Marketing Bootcamp:
+Meet more Faculty Members of our Growth & Digital Marketing Online Course: